51 Foods That Start With U: The Unbelievable Food List!

 17. Udon

-Originating from Japan, udon is considered comfort food for many.
-This is a thick wheat flour noodle.
+Udon is a thick wheat flour noodle, originating from Japan.
+It’s is considered comfort food for many.
 In its simplest form, udon noodles are served either with mild broth or hot soup.

 The broth is usually made from dashi, soy sauce, and mirin.
 The fascinating thing about the broth is that the color changes based on the region of Japan it is from; dark soy sauce is added in eastern Japan, and light soy sauce is added in the west.

 The most common topping used in udon is thinly chopped scallions.
 Although udon is best served plain, most restaurants top it with a variety of options.
-The most common include — kakiage: mixed tempura fritter, prawn tempura, abura-age: deep-fried sweet tofu, kamaboko: sliced fish cake, and shichimi seasoning.
+Some of my favorites include – kakiage: mixed tempura fritter, prawn tempura, abura-age: deep-fried sweet tofu, kamaboko: sliced fish cake, and shichimi seasoning.
+I’ll also often make stir fried udon noodles, like in this recipe!

 18. Urchins or Uni